mesosphere/dcos-docs-site/pages/1.13/monitoring/logging/index.md

 # Log aggregation

-Streaming logs from machines in your cluster is not always the best solution for examing events and debugging issues.
+Streaming logs from machines in your cluster is not always the best solution for examining events and debugging issues.

 In cases where you need a history of what has happened, you require a method for storing and aggregating logs.
 DC/OS comes with a built-in log pipeline based on [Fluent Bit](https://fluentbit.io/), an open source log processor and forwarder.
 Fluent Bit runs on each node, both masters and agents, in DC/OS.
 It gathers metrics from each component by tailing logs from journald.
 Tasks running on Mesos can also optionally [transmit metrics to Fluent Bit](/1.13/monitoring/logging/configure-task-logs/).